Frequently asked questions about repairs

 - No lighting in all or part of the home, but only if delay would cause severe problems

-- Bare wires, broken sockets or switches
+- Bare wires, cracked plug socket covers or damaged switches

 - An electrical fitting is smoking or scorching

 - Broken fire alarm or warden call system in block of flats

 - No heating or hot water between October 1st and March 31st, depending on the temperature outside

 - However, this won’t be classed as an emergency if:

 - you have a separate gas/electric fire or